Iliofemoral ligament

-The iliofemoral ligament is a ligament of the hip joint which extends from the ilium to the femur in front of the joint.
+The iliofemoral ligament is a thick and very tough triangular capsular ligament of the hip joint situated anterior to this joint.
+It attaches superiorly at the inferior portion of the anterior inferior iliac spine and adjacent portion of the margin of the acetabulum; it attaches inferiorly at the intertrochanteric line.

 It is also referred to as the Y-ligament (see below). the ligament of Bigelow, the ligament of Bertin and any combinations of these names.

 With a force strength exceeding 350 kg (772 lbs), the iliofemoral ligament is not only stronger than the two other ligaments of the hip joint, the ischiofemoral and the pubofemoral, but also the strongest ligament in the human body and as such is an important constraint to the hip joint.

 Structure

+The ligament is triangular in shape, with its apex represented by its pelvic attachment.
+The ligament has two though outer bands; it is thinner and weaker centrally.
+As the lateral portion is twisted like a screw, the two parts together take the form of an inverted Y.

 Arising from the anterior inferior iliac spine and the rim of the acetabulum, the iliofemoral ligament spreads obliquely downwards and laterally to the intertrochanteric line on the anterior side of the femoral head.
 It is divided into two parts or bands which act differently: the transverse part above, is strong and runs parallel to the axis of the femoral neck.
 The descending part below, is weaker and runs parallel to the femoral shaft.
-As the lateral portion is twisted like a screw, the two parts together take the form of an inverted Y.

 It is intimately connected with the joint capsule, and serves to strengthen the joint by resisting hyperextension.
 Its upper band is sometimes named the iliotrochanteric ligament.
 Between the two bands is a thinner part of the capsule.
 In some cases there is no division, and the ligament spreads out into a flat triangular band which is attached to the whole length of the intertrochanteric line.